bvalot/pyMLST/README.md

-# MultiLoPyS
+# pyMLST
-wgMLST Local Python Search tool
+python Mlst Local Search Tool

 ## Purpose
 Typing of bacteria is an important task of public health in hospital.